chasenicholl/geohash-signature/README.md

 - geohashes: A \<List\> or \<Set\> of Geohashes
 - save_to: Optionally write the FeatureCollection to a file.

 Helper function to generate a Feature Collection.
-Takes a \<List\> or \<Set\> of Geohashes are returns them as Feature Collection of Polygons.
-Optionally you can save that Feature Collection to a file.
+Takes a \<List\> or \<Set\> of Geohashes and returns them as a Feature Collection of Polygons _or_ optionally you can save that Feature Collection as a GeoJSON file.

 ### **compress_geohashes**(geohashes)